wtchoi/swifthand2/README.md

 ./run.sh apps/inst/anymemo_10.7.1.apk output/anymemo/splicing <DEVICE ID> 9090 720 splicing 1 output/anymemo/eliminate-loop/minimized_trace.json 4 3
 ```

-The above command executes the second phase of the RetReduce algorithm (splicing).
+The above command executes the second phase of the DetReduce algorithm (splicing).
 It uses 720 seconds for time out, re-executes each candidate trace four times (the second argument from the end),
 and uses at most three trace fragments to produce a spliced trace (the last argument).
 It takes the trace obtained from the eliminate-loop pass (eliminate-loop/minimized_trace.json).